-Cerium-doped YAG was first studied and proposed for use in displays by Blasse and Bril in 1967.
-Later, when bright-blue InGaN sources first became available, YAG:Ce was used for the generation of white light via partial down-conversion due to its favorable optical characteristics, including appropriate matching of its excitation spectrum to blue InGaN sources, high efficiency, and an emission spectrum in the complementary (to blue) color region.
-The absorption peaking around 460 nm and emission peaking around 540 nm are known to occur from the transition of Ce3+ between the Ce [Xe]4 $f^{15}d^{0}6s^{0}$ ( ${}^{2}F{5/2}$ , ${}^{2}F{7/2}$ ) and [Xe]4 $f^{0}5d^{1}6s^{0}$ ( ${}^{2}D{3/2}$ , ${}^{2}D{5/2}$ ) states.
-The energy gap between these two states is significantly increased from the isolated ion by crystal field splitting of Ce3+ 5d states when the Ce3+ ion replaces the smaller Y3+ ion in the YAG structure.
+Cerium-doped YAG was in fact first described by Blasse and Bril in 1967, for use in displays.
+When bright-blue InGaN sources first became available, YAG:Ce was determined to be close to ideal for the generation of white light via partial down-conversion, due to its favorable optical characteristics, which include appropriate matching of its excitation spectrum to blue InGaN sources, high efficiency, and an emission spectrum in the complementary (to blue) color region.
+The absorption peaking around 460 nm and emission peaking around 540 nm are known to occur from the transition of Ce3+ between the Ce $[Xe]4f^{15}d^{0}6s^{0}$ ( ${}^{2}F{5/2}$ , ${}^{2}F{7/2}$ ) and $[Xe]4f^{0}5d^{1}6s^{0}$ ( ${}^{2}D{3/2}$ , ${}^{2}D{5/2}$ ) states.
+The energy gap between these two states is significantly increased from what it would be for the isolated ion by crystal field splitting of Ce3+ 5d states when the Ce3+ ion replaces the smaller Y3+ ion in the YAG structure.
 YAG:Ce is known to be extremely bright, with quantum efficiencies at room temperature exceeding 85%.
-Although the reason for the blue absorption and yellow emission is well known, the crystalchemical reasons for such high quantum efficiency in YAG:Ce have yet to be elucidated, as are the reasons for the thermal robustness of the luminescence.
+Although the reason for the blue absorption and yellow emission is well known, the crystal-chemical reasons for such high quantum efficiency in YAG:Ce are yet to be elucidated, as are reasons for the thermal robustness of the luminescence.

-The optical properties of YAG:Ce have been well studied.
-For example, zero-phonon lines from low-temperature spectroscopy were correlated with lattice phonon energies, and characteristics of the crystal-field splitting of the 4f and 5d states of Ce in YAG were identified from the same low-temperature spectroscopy.
-Temperature effects on the luminescence of YAG:Ce have also been investigated.
-At temperatures above 100 °C (especially for higher Ce concentrations) efficiency losses due to thermal quenching results in a 5% loss in quantum efficiency; as temperature and/or Ce concentration is increased, the loss of efficiency with increasing temperature becomes more dramatic.
-Early studies of Ce concentration on the optical properties of YAG:Ce found red-shifts in the excitation and emission maxima with increasing Ce concentration.
-A kinetic model was later developed to describe the concentration-dependent efficiency of YAG:Ce.
-More recently, Setlur and Srivastava examined the optical characteristics of YAG:Ce, finding that lower-energy Ce3+ sites may be present in YAG:Ce with relatively high Ce concentrations of around x = 0.09in Y3-xCexAl5O12.
-The lower-energy Ce sites lead to a red-shift in emission, and are attributed to either Ce-Ce pairs and/or Ce in perturbed lattice sites.
+The optical properties of YAG:Ce, including temperature-dependent phenomena, have been well studied.
+For example, zero-phonon lines from low-temperature spectroscopy were correlated with lattice phonon energies, and characteristics of the crystal-field splitting of the 4f and 5d states of Ce in YAG were determined from the same low-temperature spectroscopy.
+Temperature effects on the luminescence of YAG:Ce were also determined; at temperatures above 100 °C (especially for higher Ce concentrations) lower efficiency due to thermal quenching amounts to around a 5% loss in quantum efficiency.
+As temperature and/or Ce concentration is increased, the rate of efficiency loss becomes more dramatic.
+Effects of Ce concentration on the optical properties of YAG:Ce were first studied by Tien et al., who found red-shifts in the excitation and emission maxima with increasing Ce concentration.
+Shortly thereafter, a kinetic model was used to describe the concentration-dependent efficiency of YAG:Ce, and more recently, Setlur and Srivastava further examined the relationship between optical characteristics in YAG:Ce, finding that lower-energy Ce3+ sites may be present in YAG:Ce with relatively high Ce concentrations (around x = 0.09 in Y3-xCexAl5O12).
+The lower-energy Ce sites lead to a red-shift in emission, and were attributed to either Ce-Ce pairs and/or Ce in perturbed lattice sites.